Room: FTX 326

 Dr. Kyle Kirkup's research explores the role of constitutional law, criminal law, and family law in regulating contemporary norms of gender identity and sexuality.

 In 2010-2011, Professor Kirkup served as a law clerk to the Honourable Madam Justice Louise Charron at the Supreme Court of Canada.
 He also taught advanced constitutional law in the Faculty of Law at Western University and worked at McCarthy Tétrault LLP in Toronto.
-He is a member of the Law Society of Upper Canada.
+He was called to the Bar of Ontario in 2010.

-Professor Kirkup is a frequent media contributor, most recently publishing editorials in The Globe and Mail, the National Post, and TVO on topics including same-sex marriage, solitary confinement, trans people in Canadian prisons, judicial complaints, sex work, and HIV non-disclosure.
-He also also been interviewed by media outlets including the CBC, The Globe and Mail, Le Devoir, Global News, the Toronto Star, the National Post, The Lawyers Weekly, TVO’s The Agenda, BBC Canada, Xtra!, The McGill Law Journal Podcast, and Torontoist about his research.
+Professor Kirkup is a frequent media contributor, most recently publishing editorials in The Globe and Mail, the National Post, and TVO on topics including same-sex marriage, solitary confinement, judicial complaints, sex work, and HIV non-disclosure.
+He has also been interviewed by media outlets including the CBC, The Globe and Mail, Le Devoir, Global News, the Toronto Star, the National Post, TVO’s The Agenda, BBC Canada, The McGill Law Journal Podcast, and Torontoist about his research.